web3/web3.js/docs/docs/guides/smart_contracts/smart_contracts_guide.md

 const web3 = new Web3("http://127.0.0.1:8545/");

-// Log the current block number to the console web3.eth
+// Log the chain ID to the console web3.eth
-  .getBlockNumber()
+  .getChainId()
   .then((result) => {
-    console.log("Current block number: " + result);
+    console.log("Chain ID: " + result);
   })
   .catch((error) => {
     console.error(error);
   });
 ```

-This code sets up a Web3.js connection to the Hardhat development network and logs the current block number to the console.
+This code sets up a Web3.js connection to the Hardhat development network and logs the chain ID to the console.

 :::note
 This tutorial uses the default URL for the Hardhat development network (http://127.0.0.1:8545/).
 Make sure to use the actual URL that was provided when the Hardhat development network was started.